toolleeo/cli-apps/README.md

 ## <a name="browser"></a>Web browser

 * [Amfora](https://github.com/makeworld-the-better-one/amfora) - Amfora aims to be the best looking Gemini client with the most features.
 It does not support Gopher or other non-Web protocols.
+* [Awesome CLI](https://github.com/umutphp/awesome-cli) - Awesome CLI is a simple command line tool to give you a fancy command line interface to dive into Awesome lists.
 * [Bombardillo](https://bombadillo.colorfield.space/) - A non-web browser, designed for a growing list of protocols operating outside of the web.
 Currently supports Gemini, Finger and Gopher.
 * [cli-arxiv](https://github.com/knguyenanhoa/cli-arxiv) - CLI tool for exploring arXiv.
 * [Elinks](http://elinks.cz/) - "Advanced and well-established feature-rich text mode web browser"; started as a fork of `Links`; it supports background download with queueing, some support from CSS, text box editing in external text editor.